TrashUwU/PokeAssistant/README.md

 - You can only have 2 PokéAssistants.

 ## Extra Features
 > These features are disabled or enabled by default.
-Follow the setup-instructions to enable them.
+Follow the setup-instructions to toggle them.

 | **Name**      | **Description** | **Setup**   |
 | :---:        |    :---:   | :---: |